Best Putter for Beginners 2025 (Our Top Picks After Testing)

 It features a milled finish along the perimeter of the face, helping the golf club grip the ball’s outer layer to minimize bouncing after impact and create that gentle forward roll that helps from mid-range distances.

-When it comes to beginner putters, I like for the putter to produce a smooth, effortless stroke that provides a reliable roll with golf balls.
-The Rossie S ranks among the best half-mallet putters I’ve ever played according to that criteria.
+When it comes to beginner putters, we like for the putter to produce a smooth, effortless stroke that provides a reliable roll with golf balls.
+The Rossie S ranks among the best half mallet putters we’ve ever played according to that criteria.

-It has a clear alignment guide that keeps the golf ball in the center of the club face, and I found it plays exceptionally well from 10-20 feet.
+It features a clear alignment guide that keeps the golf ball centered on the club face, and we found it plays exceptionally well from 10 to 20 feet.

-During my time with the Rossie S, I found it delivered impressive accuracy and speed control, along with being a very forgiving putter.
+During our time with the Rossie S, we found it delivered impressive accuracy and speed control, along with being a very forgiving putter.

 Best Blade Putter for Forgiveness